Curved-space Dirac description of elastically deformed monolayer graphene is generally incorrect: Two truncations to Dirac

-Consider the example of a homogeneous but anisotropic lattice, so that the $t_n$ are constant but unequal.
-The Dirac points are given by $\bK(t_n)/a$, the lattice momenta where the Hamiltonian vanishes, \eq{ H(\bK)=0 \rightarrow \sum_n e^{i \bK(t_n) \cdot \bl_n}t_n=0 \; . } A natural choice of lattice phase is then just a translation in momentum space $\bk \rightarrow \bk - \bK/a$, via $\Phi = \vec{K} \cdot \vec{x}$.
-In the inhomogeneous case we can define a spatially varying wavevector $\vec{K}(\vec{x})$ by using exactly the same expression as for the homogeneous case, but now with spatially varying $t_n(\vec{x})$.
-Calculating the curl of this vector we find \eq{ F_{xy} =\partial_x A_y - \partial_y A_x = \frac{1}{a} \left( \partial_x K_y - \partial_y K_x \right) } so up to a gauge transformation then $K_i/a$ gives the gauge field $A_i$.
-The condition~\eqref{eq:constraint} is the requirement that $\nabla \times \vec{K}$ vanishes to leading order, yielding a finite magnetic field as $a \to 0$.
+For general spatially varying hopping functions satisfying the constraint~\eqref{eq:constraint} we can define a wavevector $\vec{Q}(t_n(\vec{x}))$ by using exactly the same expressions as in equations~\eqref{eq:XY_defn} and~\eqref{eq:XY} for the homogeneous case, but now with varying $t_n(\vec{x})$.
+Explicit calculation of the magnetic field of $\vec{A}$ from its expression above shows it is simply related to the curl of this wavevector $\vec{Q}$ as, \eq{ \frac{1}{a} \left( \partial_x Q_y - \partial_y Q_x \right)=F_{xy} =\partial_x A_y - \partial_y A_x \; . } Hence up to a gauge transformation we see that $\bQ/a$ is equal to the gauge field $\vec{A}$.
+Finally we see that the constraint condition~\eqref{eq:constraint} which is that $\nabla \times \vec{Q}$ vanishes is in fact just the requirement that the strain magnetic field is indeed finite as $a \to 0$.